 |Dietary Fiber 7g||26%|

 |Total Sugars 13g|

 |Vitamin C 39mg||193%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Caprese sandwich is a classic Italian vegetarian sub that is packed full of flavor, while also being super easy to make.
-Made with thick slices of fresh mozzarella, sweet Italian tomatoes, rich extra virgin olive oil, tangy balsamic glaze, and herbaceous basil, it's no surprise that this sandwich's fame has made it to the U.S.
+The caprese sandwich is a classic Italian vegetarian sub that is packed full of flavor while also being super easy to make.
+Made with thick slices of fresh mozzarella, sweet Italian tomatoes, rich extra-virgin olive oil, tangy balsamic glaze, and herbaceous basil, it's no surprise that this sandwich's fame has made it to the United States.

 Gather the ingredients.

 Using a serrated knife, slice an Italian sub roll in half lengthwise.

 Drizzle the inside with Italian extra-virgin olive oil and balsamic glaze.